 Supporting people who identify as LGBTI

-- Supporting people who identify as Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) requires an in-depth understanding of the issues they experience
+- Supporting people who identify as Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual (LGBTQIA+) requires an understanding of how to provide inclusive and safe services

-- Heterosexim, homophobia, transphobia and cisgenderism can affect the way people respond to sexual assault, domestic and family violence
+- Heterosexism, homophobia, transphobia and cisgenderism can affect the way people respond to domestic, family and sexual violence

 - This page explains some of these issues, while the other tabs in this section explain the things support workers can do to help them respond better.